Wire report

 Get updates, read source context, send useful records, share the story, or support the reporting work from the reading page.

-Open topic path or search related wording such as records, sources, agencies, dates, and locations.
+Open topic or search related wording such as records, sources, agencies, dates, and locations.

 What happened

-According to Palo Alto Online’s source item, Divided council signals support for 14-story tower project, Setting aside their concerns about building heights and neighborhood character, Palo Alto City Council narrowly voted to approve Monday a housing complex on 156 California Ave., a highly contentious builder’s remedy project that would bring three towers, one of which is 14 stories tall, to the site of Mollie Stone’s Market.
+According to Palo Alto Online’s linked item, Divided council signals support for 14-story tower project, Setting aside their concerns about building heights and neighborhood character, Palo Alto City Council narrowly voted to approve Monday a housing complex on 156 California Ave., a highly contentious builder’s remedy project that would bring three towers, one of which is 14 stories tall, to the site of Mollie Stone’s Market.

 Context